 The highest WBC count was observed in the T4 group, followed by T2, T3 and the lowest in the control group (T1).
 Despite these variations, there was no significant difference.
-The result of the present study was well corroborated with the findings of the other workers Naeem et al. (2022), who had also observed that the normal range of TLC in the broiler supplemented with various levels in the diet does not show a significant difference.
-In the present study, the differences in the observations might be due to the level of Tulsi leaf powder supplementation, species of Tulsi, the poultry and the environmental conditions of the research area.
-The values of Hb concentration were significantly (P<0.05) greater in the T4 group compared to the T2, T1 groups, and were significantly (P<0.05) lower in the T3 group, according to the given table.
+The result of the present study was well corroborated with the findings of the other workers such as Naeem et al. (2022), who also observed that the normal range of TLC in the broiler supplemented with various levels in the diet does not show a significant difference.
+In the present study, the differences in the observations might be due to the level of Tulsi leaf powder supplementation, species of Tulsi, the poultry breed and the environmental conditions of the research area.
+The values of Hb concentration were significantly (P<0.05) greater in the T4 group compared to the T2, T1 groups, and were significantly (P<0.05) lower in the T3 group.
 There was no significant difference between the T1 and T2 groups or the T2 and T4 groups, but there was a significant difference between T3 and the other treatments.
-Similar findings were observed by Alom et al. (2015), Hasan et al. (2016) that the Hb of the broiler chicken fed with Tulsi leaf extract was significantly higher than that of birds fed with only a basal diet.
+Similar findings were observed by Alom et al. (2015) and Hasan et al. (2016), who reported that the Hb of the broiler chicken fed with Tulsi leaf extract was significantly higher than that of birds fed with only a basal diet.
 However, there were no significant differences in RBC levels among the T1, T2, T3 and T4 groups.
-The result of the present study was well corroborated with the findings of the other workers Biswas et al. (2017) and Swathi et al. (2012) who had also observed that RBC values were not significantly different between the control and Tulsi leaf-treated birds of broiler chicken.
-However, this finding does not agree with Naeem et al. (2022) and Hasan et al. (2016) found that Tulsi leaf increases the red blood cell count of broiler chickens in the treated group compared to the control group.
-The differences observed may be attributed to variations in the types of Tulsi leaf powder used, its dosage, the species of broiler birds, and the agro-climatic conditions.
-However, statistical analysis showed no significant difference in the HDL levels between the treated and control groups.
-The result of the present study was well corroborated with the findings of the other workers Swathi et al. (2012), Nath et al. (2012), Khatun et al. (2013).
+The results of the present study were well corroborated with the findings of the other workers such as Biswas et al. (2017) and Swathi et al. (2012) who also observed that RBC values were not significantly different between the control and Tulsi leaf-treated broiler chicken.
+However, this finding does not agree with Naeem et al. (2022) and Hasan et al. (2016), who found that Tulsi leaf increases the red blood cell count of broiler chickens in the treated group compared to the control group.
+The differences observed may be attributed to variations in the types of Tulsi leaf powder used, its dosage, the species of broiler chicken , and the agro-climatic conditions.
+However, statistical analysis showed no significant difference in the HDL levels between the treated and control group.
+The result of the present study was well corroborated with the findings of the other workers Swathi et al. (2012), Nath et al. (2012) and Khatun et al. (2013).
 However, this finding does not agree with Naeem et al. (2022) and Hasan et al. (2016).
 In the present study, the differences in the observations might be due to the level of Tulsi leaf powder supplementation, species of Tulsi, the poultry breed and the environmental conditions of the research area.
-However, statistical analysis revealed that there was no significant difference in the MCV value between the treated group and control groups.
-Similar findings were observed by Swathi et al. (2012), Nath et al. (2012) and Khatun et al. (2013) who observed a non-significant effect in MCV in the group supplemented with TLP.
-However, this finding does not agree with Naeem et al. (2022) who reported that the Tulsi leaf powder had a significant (P<0.05) MCV value among the treatment group as compared to the control group.
+However, statistical analysis revealed that there was no significant difference in the MCV value between the treated groups and control group.
+Similar findings were observed by Swathi et al. (2012), Nath et al. (2012) and Khatun et al. (2013) who observed a non-significant effect in MCV in the groups supplemented with TLP.
+However, this finding does not agree with Naeem et al. (2022) who reported that the Tulsi leaf powder had a significant (P<0.05) MCV value among the treatment groups as compared to the control group.

 Biochemical parameters